 4. Why is this such a big deal?

-5. Will China force other companies to change where they are listed?
+5. Will China force other companies to change listings?

 6. Will this end Didi’s troubles?

 Unlikely.
-The cybersecurity probe into Didi is still ongoing, and regulators may still impose an array of punishments ranging from a fine to a suspension of certain operations or the introduction of a state-owned investor, Bloomberg News has reported.
-The municipal government of Beijing, where Didi is based, had previously proposed that Shouqi Group -- part of the influential Beijing Tourism Group -- and others based in the capital would acquire a stake in Didi, giving control to state-run firms.
-Media including the South China Morning Post have reported that regulators may force Didi to reshuffle its top management as punishment for defying Beijing.
-Didi has put forth several proposals to appease the powerful Cybersecurity Administration of China, including ceding management of its data to a private third party.
+The cybersecurity probe into Didi is ongoing, and regulators may still impose an array of punishments such as a fine, suspension of certain operations or the introduction of a state-owned investor.
+The municipal government of Beijing, where Didi is based, was said to have proposed that the Shouqi Group -- part of the influential Beijing Tourism Group -- and others acquire a stake in Didi, which would give control to state-run firms.
+Media including the South China Morning Post have reported that regulators may force Didi to reshuffle its top management.
 President Xi Jinping’s campaign to achieve “common prosperity” has heaped pressure on platform companies like Didi to offer better wages and benefits to its army of drivers.
+More fundamentally, the Chinese government is expected to maintain strict curbs on and scrutiny over big tech enterprises that amass sensitive data.

 Most Read from Bloomberg Businessweek